garden-io/garden/docs/using-garden/using-the-cli.md

 # Using the CLI

-Here we'll describe at a high level the common day-to-day usage of the Garden CLI, with specific examples.
+Here, we'll describe at a high level the common day-to-day usage of the Garden CLI, with specific examples.

 ## CLI introduction